openstack/masakari/HACKING.rst

 - [M317] Ensure that jsonutils.%(fun)s must be used instead of json.%(fun)s
 - [M318] Change assertTrue/False(A in/not in B, message) to the more specific
   assertIn/NotIn(A, B, message)
-- [M319] Check for usage of deprecated assertRaisesRegexp
 - [M320] Must use a dict comprehension instead of a dict constructor with a sequence of key-value pairs.
 - [M321] Change assertEqual(A in B, True), assertEqual(True, A in B),
   assertEqual(A in B, False) or assertEqual(False, A in B) to the more specific